FoVNull/OAuth2-Google/README.md

 However, my phone number was banned by yahoo.
 **<font color='#FF450'>I AM INNOCENT!</font>**
 <img src="image/ImINNOCENT.png" width=200>
 So I write a demo of google api.
-The google api SDK wrap most of the functions.
+Article: [kibela](https://moneyforward.kibe.la/notes/246633) The google api SDK wrap most of the functions.
 I unwrap some logic from SDK to make it easier to understand.

 ## Preparation